 7. [Conditional] The MWAB-gNB report its updated TRP location, e.g. TRP's geo-coordinate, velocity and the time for obtaining them, to the LMF.

-8. [Conditional] If the LMF invokes the Ngmlc_Location_ProvideLocation_Request service operation to the GMLC by providing the identifier of MWAB-UE and a scheduled location time.
+8. [Conditional] If the LMF invokes the Ngmlc_Location_ProvideLocation_Request service operation to the GMLC in MWAB Broadcasted PLMN by providing the identifier of MWAB-UE and a scheduled location time.
 The LMF determines the identifier of MWAB-UE based on the Cell ID of MWAB-gNB and the received the GPSI of the MWAB-UE in a TRP information exchange when the MWAB-gNB was integrated as a TRP.
 LMF may receive the scheduled location time in step 3.
 Otherwise, LMF may generate the scheduled location time, e.g. based on response time.

-9. [Conditional] The GMLC determines the AMF serving the MWAB-UE and steps 4-10 in clause 6.1.1 or steps 4-23 in clause 6.1.2 is performed.
+9. [Conditional] The GMLC in BH PLMN determines the AMF serving the MWAB-UE and steps 4-10 in clause 6.1.1 or steps 4-23 in clause 6.1.2 is performed.
 The privacy check in clause 5.4 is skipped for the MWAB based on the subscription data of the MWAB-UE.
 The scheduled location time received in step 8 is also provided to the MWAB-UE when sending a location request to the MWAB-UE.
-The GMLC of the UE may further retrieve the location information of the MWAB-UE via the GMLC in another PLMN if the MWAB-UE is registered in that PLMN, based on the information retrieved from UDM of the MWAB-UE (e.g. serving AMF and GMLC address serving the MWAB-UE).
+The GMLC of the UE may further retrieve the location information of the MWAB-UE via the GMLC or NEF in MWAB-UE HPLMN which is responsible to retrieve the location information of the MWAB-UE via the GMLC in BH PLMN, based on the information retrieved from UDM of the MWAB-UE (e.g. serving AMF and GMLC address serving the MWAB-UE in BH PLMN).

-10. [Conditional] The GMLC sends the location service response including the MWAB-UE's location to the LMF.
+10. [Conditional] The GMLC in MWAB Broadcasted PLMN sends the location service response including the MWAB-UE's location to the LMF when the location response is received from the GMLC or NEF in MWAB-UE HPLMN.

 11. [Conditional] The LMF performs one of the positioning procedures with the target UE described in clauses 6.11.1 and 6.11.2.
 To reduce the timing offset of the positioning measurements, the UE positioning may be scheduled with the same scheduled location time as the MWAB-UE positioning in step 9.
 LMF sends the same time with the scheduled location time in step 8 to the target UE in clause 6.11.1.
 If Network Assisted procedure is used, the MWAB-gNB may provide the MWAB-UE updated location and velocity information and the time obtained them to the LMF via NRPPa message as defined in TS 38.455 [15].